zateutsch/pwa-workshop-student/workshop/5-register-service-worker.md

 In short, you don't need to register a service worker in PWA Studio generated projects if you are fine with the default options - pre-cache files and runtime `cacheFirst` needs.
 The service worker is automatically created and registered for you!
 And you have offline support right away.

-Now that we have a default service worker, let's talk about how to modify the configuration to enable advanced scenarios like [notifications](6-notifications.md).
+Now that you have a default service worker, let's talk about how to modify the configuration to enable advanced scenarios like [notifications](6-notifications.md).

 ## Resources